electron/website/README.md

 ## Installation

+The website currently builds using Node.js 16.
+If you're using `nvm`, you can set the correct version of Node.js with `nvm use`.

 To get started with a local version of the website, install dependencies with `yarn`.
 To get the website running in dev mode, run `yarn start`.
 To get a production build of the website, run `yarn build`.